asif-uia/my_resume/README.md

-# Custom Latex template for generating CV
+# Custom-made latex template for generating your Resume

+## Customized in top of Friggeri Latex Template.

 ## Usage

 Run `make pdf` to create the PDF (`cv.pdf`).
 See `make help` for an overview of available targets.

-This custom template needs the following dependencies:
+This template requires the following dependencies:

 -   XeTex and fontspec (custom fonts)
--   biblatex/biber (for publications)
 -   TikZ (header)
 -   textpos (aside)